AaronBrownDev/AaronBrownDev/README.md

 ## 🌟 About Me

 - 🎓 Pursuing a Bachelor's degree in Computer Science at LSU Shreveport
-- 💼 Data Analyst intern at Metro Aviation
+- 💼 Interned as a Data Analyst at Metro Aviation
 - 🏆 Currently developing a database management system for the Humane Society of Northwest Louisiana
 - 🌏 Passionate about East Asian cultures with goals to live and work in South Korea, Japan, and China
 - 📚 Lifelong learner with interests in languages, architecture, and different cultures
-- 🧩 Problem solver who relies on video tutorials, hands-on debugging, and thorough documentation review

 ## 🔭 Technical Focus